 Another finish option that has been used on guitars for many years is lacquer.

 Back in the early days of guitar building (particularly electric guitars), lacquer finishes such as nitrocellulose (often referred to as ‘nitro’) were the norm.
 Nitro finishes have some attractive characteristics.
 They’re typically applied much thinner than modern-day polyurethane, which some believe may lead to better tone (particularly on acoustic guitars).

 Guitars with lacquer can also naturally develop a pleasing visual effect as they age.
 The glow and patina of an aged (and well cared for) nitro finish is a factor that many players appreciate.

 Nitro finishes do have some drawbacks.
 They can be relatively fragile and can quickly develop finish checking if your guitar is rapidly taken from a cold environment into a warm one.
 Care must also be taken when using any sort of rubber or certain plastics (such as those found on typical guitar stands).

-The bottom line is this: there really is no firm answer to the ‘Tru Oil vs. tung oil vs. lacquer’ debate.
+The bottom line is this: There really is no firm answer to the Tru-Oil vs. tung oil vs. lacquer debate.
 All three are viable finish options for a guitar.

-Tru Oil can give a harder, more varnish-like finish, while tung oil lets you experience the natural feel of the wood.
+The main difference between Tru-Oil and tung oil is that Tru-Oil can give a harder, more varnish-like finish, while tung oil lets you experience the natural feel of the wood.
 Lacquer finishes can provide relatively good protection, but care must be taken to keep them in the best shape as they age.

 So what’s the verdict?
 Which is the best finish choice out of the three?
 It really all depends on your specific preferences, and it’s essential for you to educate yourself on which choice would best for your tastes.